 All of the 'star' and 'checkmark' resources noted in Bigger Hearts for His Glory are available from Heart of Dakota Publishing.
 Order resources online at www.heartofdakota.com, by mail using the printable online order form, or by telephone at (605) 428-4068.
-Resources are also available from many homeschool retailers.
 Resource titles are listed below.